kareem-torky/BookMarker/README.md

 # BookMarker
-A bookmarker page using vanilla Javascript and Bootstrap (Frontend only).
+A simple bookmarker page using vanilla Javascript and Bootstrap (Frontend only).

 <h2>Description:</h2>
 You can add to/remove from the list of your bookmarks.